What is an eating disorder college contract? And do you need one?

 If you are sending a young adult with a history of an eating disorder to college (or seminary or another away program), it is a good idea to have a college contract in place.
 This is our recommendation for young adults with anorexia, bulimia, binge eating disorder, ARFID, and OSFED.

-College and living away from home for the first time brings novel stressors and recovery challenges.
+College and living away from home for the first time bring novel stressors and recovery challenges.
 Any transition can challenge the most stable of recoveries.
-The freedom and independence can provide a breeding ground for an eating disorder.
+Freedom and independence can provide a breeding ground for an eating disorder.
 Your young adult will be eating in an entirely different context than the one they have practiced recovery in.
 Relapses during college or the first period of independence are not uncommon.

 Prior to sending your young adult with an eating disorder off to college or a similar independent experience you will want to ensure that your young adult is ready for the challenge of being away from home.
 A contract is NOT a substitute for readiness.
-Read more about our criteria for readiness in our post about college readiness.
-If you deem them ready, a college contract can be very helpful.
+Read more about our criteria for readiness in our post about eating disorder college readiness.
+If you deem them ready, a college contract can be beneficial.

 A contract is an agreement between the parents and the student—obviously not a legally binding document.
 Treatment professionals may help develop the contract or play a role in supporting the contract, but they are not parties thereto.
 I think about a contract as a safety net rather than something adversarial.
-Parents are on the side of their young adult—and are merely saying, “We want you to be in college, but we want to ensure that you are healthy enough to stay there in order to fully benefit from the college experience.”
-They then use the contract to specify the criteria required for the student to stay in college, as well as the consequences if those criteria are not met.
+Parents are on the side of their young adults—and are merely saying, “We want you to be in college, but we want to ensure that you are healthy enough to stay there in order to benefit from the college experience fully.”
+The contract then specifies the criteria required for the student to stay in college.
+It also clarifies the consequences if those criteria are not met.

 As long as you are paying for some of your young adult’s school or living expenses, you have leverage and can require a contract.
 I do not advise counting on the school to ensure your young adult stays well.
 No college, even those with excellent mental and physical health resources, is able to provide the level of oversight that parents do.

-- A minimum healthy weight for your student based on optimal physical and psychological recovery and historic weight patterns, ideally developed with a treatment team and taking into account that young people are expected to gain weight until about age 20
+- Minimum healthy weight for your student based on optimal physical and psychological recovery and historic weight patterns, ideally developed with a treatment team and taking into account that young people are expected to gain weight until about age 20

 - A release of information signed by your student, allowing treatment professionals to communicate with you